uhyo/the-html-programming-language/docs/tutorial.md

 Within the program header, you can specify the title of your program (between `<title>` and `</title>`).
 Also, modify the `@0.1.0` part to specify THPL version.

+Executing a THPL program is pretty easy; just open your HTML file with a browser you like.
+Output from your program should be shown in the page.

 ## P Statement and Expressions

 Your program is placed between `<body>` and `</body>`.
 A program is a sequence of **statements**.
 The most basic statement is the **P statement**.
 A P statement contains an **expression** in it.
 When a P statement is to be executed, the expression in it is executed.